wyork63/wills-readme-generator/Develop/README.md

   ## Installtion

-  The following must be installed to run the application properly: node js and inquirer
+  The following must be installed to run the application properly: Node js and inquirer

   ## Usage